-Adidas men's Originals ZX930xEQT shoes are offered by the brand in sizes ranging from 4 to 14.
-Half sizes are available from 7.5 to 12.5.
-The fit is somewhat tight, and a few users found that the length is slightly off.
+The Adidas men's Originals ZX930xEQT shoes are offered by the brand in half and full sizes.
+The fit is somewhat tight.
 Going up a half size bigger has been suggested for a perfect fit.

-Women can still rock this amazing hybrid style by subtracting 1 size off their normal shoe measurement.
+Women can still rock this amazing hybrid style by subtracting 1 1/2 sizes off their normal shoe measurements.
 (Since these are men’s kicks, the shoe measurements are bigger and wider than women’s.
-A size difference of 1.5 between the men’s and women’s sizes is standard for true to size shoes but since these kicks supposedly run small, going just one size down may be enough for the women.)
+A size difference of 1.5 between the men’s and women’s sizes is standard for true to size shoes.)

 Sample style guide

 - Adidas ZX930xeqt shoes in the Triple Black colorway can be paired with slim fit black joggers, an extra long white shirt, and a black and white bomber jacket for a street-style look.

 - The green with silver metallic colorway looks good with jeans, a grey tee, and a denim jacket for a laidback casual fashion.

 - White Zx930xEQT kicks would match well with beige pants, a black shirt, and a beige jacket if you want to look a bit trendy and somewhat more formal than your usual style.

 - The shoes in black would look nice with black pants, a dark blue shirt, and a black leather vest for a comfy, leisurely style with a hint of edge.